 I was told that, over the sessions, I would learn the secret to being successful in searching for the perfect job and changing my life.
 Half of the first session was taken up by the coach telling me about their career and how they had now found the perfect job!
 They didn’t give me the completed folder of resources at the start; I was given a section during each session which we worked through with a clue as to what this “magic formula” was.
 To cut a long story short, the answer was Networking.
 The more I networked, the more I would find the relevant contacts in other jobs which would increase my chances of finding another job.
 What a complete waste of money that was!

 If you do choose to go on a coaching programme, make sure that the coaches have experience of teaching and understand the transferable skills that teachers have.
+A member of the Thinking of Leaving Teaching Facebook Group shared the following link with me which could help people making the same mistake that I made:

 Core Skills Section